linkml/schema-automator/docs/data_dictionary_format.rst

   ``old_name`` in v3," "valid from 2020-01 to 2023-06," provenance chains.
   Versioning concerns belong at the dataset/schema level, not per-row.

-- **Cross-column constraints.** Conditional requireds, dependencies ("field A is required only if field B is X"), value relationships across columns.
+- **Cross-column constraints.** Conditional required-fields, dependencies ("field A is required only if field B is X"), value relationships across columns.
 The general case needs a real expression language, not a small format extension.